 The second part of the paper is devoted to the application of Weyl quantization to Courant algebroids.
 The consideration of a specific spinor bundle $\sS$, obtained by twisting $S$ by a certain line bundle, allows us to define a conjugation map and an adjoint operation on~$\D(M,\sS)$.
 A Dirac generating operator is then defined as a real operator in $\D_3(M,\sS)$, which is odd and squares to a function on the base manifold.
 Following an idea of \v{S}evera \cite{Sev7}, we prove that, for a given Courant algebroid, there exists a unique skew-symmetric Dirac generating operator, and moreover the Weyl quantization map $\WQ$ establishes a bijection between Hamiltonian generating functions and skew-symmetric Dirac generating operators.
 This is our second main result.

 As an application, by considering the square of the unique skew-symmetric Dirac generating operator, we obtain a new Courant algebroid invariant.
-We prove that this new invariant, as a function on the base manifold, is a natural extension of the square norm of the Cartan 3-form of a quadratic Lie algebra.
-As another consequence, we recover a result of Chen--Sti\'enon \cite{CS09} regarding Dirac generating operators for Lie bialgebroids, which gives an equivalent description of Lie bialgebroid compatibility condition.
-In this case, $E=A\oplus A^*$ and there are two natural twisted spinor bundles, each of them admit a Dirac generating operator.
-When the Lie bialgebroid corresponds to a generalized complex structure, they coincide with the $\partial$ and $\overline{\partial}$-operators of the generalized complex structure \cite{Che09}.
+This new invariant, as a function on the base manifold, is a natural extension of the square norm of the Cartan 3-form of a quadratic Lie algebra.
+As another consequence, we recover a result of Chen--Sti\'enon \cite{CS09} regarding Dirac generating operators for Lie bialgebroids, which gives an equivalent description of the Lie bialgebroid compatibility condition.
+In this case, $E=A\oplus A^*$ and there are two natural twisted spinor bundles, each of them admitting a Dirac generating operator.
+For the Lie bialgebroid arising from a generalized complex structure, they coincide with the $\partial$ and $\overline{\partial}$-operators of the generalized complex structure \cite{Che09}.

 Some remarks are in order.
-We learned recently that Li-Bland and Meinrenken also obtained similar results in their study of Dirac generating operators ~\cite{LMe12}.
+We learned recently that Li-Bland and Meinrenken also obtained similar results in their study of Dirac generating operators~\cite{LMe12}.